libriscv/docs/docs/godot/cppapi.md

 /// @brief Check if the program is running in the Godot editor.
 /// @return True if running in the editor, false otherwise. inline bool is_editor();

-struct Engine {
-	/// @brief Check if the program is running in the Godot editor.
-	/// @return True if running in the editor, false otherwise. static bool is_editor_hint();

-	/// @brief Get the singleton instance of the Engine.
-	/// @return The Engine singleton.
-	static Object get_singleton();
-};

-/// @brief The class database for instantiating Godot objects. struct ClassDB {
-	/// @brief Instantiate a new object of the given class.
-	/// @param class_name The name of the class to instantiate.
-	/// @param name The name of the object, if it's a Node.
-Otherwise, this is ignored.
-	/// @return The new object.
-	static Object instantiate(std::string_view class_name, std::string_view name = "");
-};
 ```